 Rachel and I shortly after our delayed reunion

-Rachel has come and gone her second time around, but we were again able to enjoy each other’s company and do some traveling.
+_____________________________________________________________Rachel has come and gone her second time around, but we were again able to enjoy each other’s company and do some traveling.
 I won’t bore you with all of the sappy details of our journey, but I will provide a quick narrative and pictures of what we did.

 She arrived in Malaga and we headed straight towards Ronda, where we were going to spend Saturday night and Sunday.
 We arrived, found our hotel, and went and saw the famous bridge.
 We then grabbed a bite to eat at a restaurant around the corner from the hotel.